sf-wdi-19-20/modules/w11_d1_1_node_express_mongo_review/README.md

 ## Questions and Answers App

 To review Node, Express, and Mongo, we'll create a server-side only application.
 Applications without a front end are often called "headless".
 Many real world APIs are written as "headless" apps that allow access from sites on other domains.
-Today we'll write use Node, Express, and Mongo to write our own API, but we won't allow access from anywhere, yet.
+Today we'll use Node, Express, and Mongo to write our own API, but we won't allow access from anywhere, yet.

 We'll test our routes with Postman.
 Remember to use the `x-www-form-urlencoded` option to send data.

-As you go along, remember to start your server with `npm start` or start your server and have it listen for changes with `nodemon`.
+As you go along, remember to start your server with `npm start`, or start your server and have it listen for changes with `nodemon`.
 Also, keep your database running with `mongod`.

 ## Project Structure Setup

 We already have Node.js and MongoDB installed, so we'll start from that point.
 Type these instructions in your Terminal to do basic project setup.

   ```bash
   $ mkdir QnA  # make a directory for your project and cd into it
   $ cd QnA